ethanharstad/ethanharstad.github.io/content/about.md

 ---

 {{< notice "dark" >}}
-If you are interested in my professionally you may be more interested in my [resume](/resume).
+If you are interested in me professionally you may be more interested in my [resume](/resume).
 {{< /notice >}}

 ## Hobbies